University of Bergen

 Apart from the facilitators, the TVEPS course involves the following support structures:

-- Project coordination: TVEPS is located at the Department of Global health and primary health care, University of Bergen.
-TVEPS has a leader group consisting of the leader of TVEPS together with TVEPS assistant leaders from the participating educational institutions (University of Bergen and Western Norway University of Applied Sciences).
+- Project coordination: TVEPS is located at the Department of Global Public Health and Primary Care, University of Bergen.
+TVEPS has a leader group responsible for the day-to-day management consisting of the head of TVEPS together with TVEPS coordinators and TVEPS deputy head and scientific staff from participating educational institutions (University of Bergen and Western Norway University of Applied Sciences).

-- The leader of TVEPS and a coordinator monitor all processes and provide infrastructure for the student teams.
+- The head of TVEPS and two coordinators monitor all processes and provide infrastructure for the student teams.

-- The coordinator has the day-to-day contact with students and staff at the workplace, and coordinates student teams at the workplace premises.
+- The coordinators have the day-to-day contact with students and staff at the workplaces, and coordinate student teams at the workplace premises.

-- Contact with the workplaces is carried out by leader and coordinator.
+- Contact with the workplaces is carried out by head, deputy head and coordinators.

 How do students improve interdisciplinary teamwork skills?

-At TVEPS each student participate in these separate activities related to interdisciplinary teamwork skills:
+At TVEPS each student participates in the following activities related to interdisciplinary teamwork skills:

 - Assembling the team and getting to know each other.
-The students participate in a kick-off meeting organised by TVEPS and get a booklet describing the TVEPS learning methodology.
+The students participate in a kick-off meeting organised by TVEPS where they are informed about the TVEPS learning methodology and where they spend time within their team – mapping backgrounds, getting to know each other, and planning their upcoming TVEPS practice.

-- The student team discusses the treatment plan in a dialogue meeting with the staff that is responsible for the care of that particular patient.
-Implementation of the proposals in actual patient care is discussed.
-The dialogue meeting is also a ‘natural exam’ for the students; a formative assessment integrated in the workplace.
+- The student team discusses the care plan /sustainability plan in a dialogue meeting with the staff that is responsible for the care of the particular patients / responsible for the workplace.
+Implementation of the proposals is discussed.
+In the kindergarten/school TVEPS model, the pedagogic session is discussed with the staff in a dialogue meeting in a similar manner.
+The dialogue meeting is also a ‘natural exam’ for the students; a formative assessment integrated within the workplace.

 - The students write a reflection note on own learning experience.
 The writing process is intended to foster a deeper understanding of own, mostly tacit, learning experiences.
-The reflection note is also the main source for our ongoing evaluation of the education we offer.
+The reflection note is also the main source for our ongoing evaluation of the TVEPS education program.

 How do students improve innovation skills?

-Placing interprofessional student teams at the workplace foster innovation as often as the situated conditions allow for it.
-The political steering bodies of the health services in the municipalities explicitly invite TVEPS to be a part of their services, partly because of the learning possibilities which are offered for their employees, partly because of the innovative potential it represents.
+Placing interprofessional student teams at the workplace stimulate to innovation.
+The political steering bodies of the health and social care services in the municipalities explicitly invite TVEPS to be a part of their services, partly because of the innovative potential it represents.
+Innovative skills are developed and innovation can occur when interprofessional student groups tailor care plans for patients, when they prepare interactive pedagogical sessions for kindergarten/school children, and when they tailor sustainability plans for how workplaces can obtain the UN sustainable development goals.

 How do students work with reflection?

 Reflection occurs at every point in TVEPS based learning, either spontaneously or guided.
-Through interprofessional work with the patient we mainly rely on spontaneous reflections occurring at each point when the students experience unexpected arguments or situations.
-The guided reflection is the reflection note.
+Through interprofessional work with the patient spontaneous reflections occur when the students experience unexpected arguments or situations.
+In the dialogue meetings, the students reflect upon interprofessional collaboration together, and also in conversation with the workplace personnel and the facilitator from TVEPS.
+After TVEPS-practice the students in addition fill in a reflection note with room for individual reflections about their recent interprofessional learning experience.

 How do we work with facilitation?

 The dialogue meeting between the interprofessional student teams and the workplace staff is facilitated, primarily by the academic staff in TVEPS.
-Facilitation aims mainly at monitoring the group processes and stimulate each participant to get involved in the process.
-Recently, we have engaged 3rd year medical students as facilitators.
-Our experiences so far are good.
-Student facilitators are subjected to a pedagogical course, they themselves participate in TVEPS in the same way as other interprofessional students and then they observe a dialogue meeting facilitated by academic staff before they themselves facilitate dialogue meetings.
+Facilitation aims mainly at monitoring the group processes and stimulate each participant to get involved in the process and reflect upon the importance, advantages and challenges of interprofessional collaboration.
+We also engage students as facilitators with good results.
+Student facilitators are subjected to a pedagogical course, after which they themselves participate in TVEPS in the same way as other interprofessional students and then they observe a dialogue meeting facilitated by academic staff before they themselves facilitate dialogue meetings.